-Most of the study group patients were smokers, brushed their teeth daily, without using oral hygiene aids, in contrast to the control group patients, who were in about 50% smokers, brushed their teeth daily, and used oral hygiene aids in more than 60% (Table 3).
+Most of the study group patients were smokers, brushing their teeth on daily level, without using oral hygiene aids, in opposite to the control group patients who were in about 50% smokers, brushing their teeth on daily level and using oral hygiene aids in more than 60% (Table 3).
 In terms of previous dental visits, patients with schizophrenia in most cases visited dentist more than once a year, mostly because of tooth restauration and the pain (Table 3).
-Patients of the control group visited a dentist in periods shorter than six moths, mostly due to control examinations and dental restoration (Table 3).
+Patients of the control group visited dentist in a period less than 6 moths, mostly because control exam and tooth restauration (Table 3).